Fur clothing: Fur trade

 The fur trade is the worldwide buying and selling of fur for clothing and other purposes.
 The fur trade was one of the driving forces of exploration of North America and the Russian Far East.

 The fur trade has long-lasting effects, specifically on the Natives in North America and the populations of fur bearing animals worldwide.
 When fur farming was first developed in North America it was in response to the dwindling numbers of wild furbearing animals caused by unregulated hunting and trapping.

-Currently the most common animals in the global fur trade are farmed animals; mink are the most traded fur worldwide, followed by arctic fox (termed 'bluefox' by the industry), red fox, finnraccoon and rabbit.
+Currently the most common animals in the global fur trade are farmed animals; mink are the most traded fur worldwide, followed by arctic fox (see Arctic fox fur), red fox, finnraccoon and rabbit.

 Following the public awareness of animal welfare abuses in the fur industry, the European Union initiated the WelFur system.
 WelFur is the agreed upon certification program in the E.U. that prioritizes animal welfare in European fur farms, these farms are then given a QR code through the Furmark system to share with the clothing company which theoretically allows consumers to trace their fur coat back to which farm the animals came from.
 This system only applies to fur farms in the E.U. that supply fox, mink, and raccoon, and does not apply to farms in China or Russia.

 Wild furs are still sold in the fur trade as well such as sable, wild fox, coyote, beaver, lynx, and martens.
-The Agreement on International Humane Trapping Standards (AIHTS), negotiated between the Russian Federation, the E.U., the U.S. and Canada, is an agreement signed in 1998 to "to establish international standards of humane trapping" worldwide.
+The Agreement on International Humane Trapping Standards (AIHTS), negotiated between the Russian Federation, the E.U., the U.S. and Canada, is an agreement signed in 1998 to "establish international standards of humane trapping" worldwide.

 Contemporary fashion industries

-Today real fur in fashion is contentious, with Copenhagen(2022) and London (2018) fashion week banning real fur in its runway shows.
-Notable fashion houses such as Gucci and Chanel banning the use of fur in its garments.
-In 2020 the luxury outdoor brand Canada Goose announced it would discontinue the use of new coyote fur on parka trims following protests.
-Some brands still utilizing fur in their designs are Dior, Fendi, Louis Vuitton, Max Mara, Hermes.
+Real fur in fashion is contentious, with Copenhagen (2022) and London (2018) fashion weeks banning real fur in its runway shows following protests and government attention to the issue.
+Fashion houses such as Gucci and Chanel have banned the use of fur in its garments.
+Versace and Furla also stopped using fur in their collections in early 2018.
+In 2020, the luxury outdoor brand Canada Goose announced it would discontinue the use of new coyote fur on parka trims following protests.
+Luxury brands like Dior, Fendi, Louis Vuitton, Max Mara, and Hermès continue to use fur in their designs.

-The sale of new real fur garments has recently been banned by governing bodies worldwide.
-In 2021 Israel is the first government to ban the sale of real fur garments except for those who wear real fur as part of their religious faith.
-In 2019, the state of California banned fur trapping, with a total ban on the sale of all new fur garments except those made of sheep, cow, and rabbit fur going into effect on January 1st, 2023.
+Governing bodies have issued legislation banning the sale of new real fur garments.
+In 2021, Israel was the first government to ban the sale of real fur garments, with the exception of those worn as part of a religious faith.
+In 2019, the state of California banned fur trapping, with a total ban on the sale of all new fur garments except those made of sheep, cow, and rabbit fur going into effect on January 1, 2023.